Disney+ is a must for all family households

 |Video resolution||Up to 4K||Up to 4K||Up to 4K||Up to 4K|

-Now that Disney+ is live, you can pick up a Disney+, Hulu, and ESPN+ bundle for $12.99 a month.
+Disney+ comes with the Trio Basic bundle which includes Disney+, Hulu, and ESPN+ for $12.99 a month (with ads).
 Yup, you can get your Disney+ viewing on plus your sports and A Handmaid’s Tale fix too.

-The bundle comes with the basic subscription to Hulu, so expect some ads.
-(We’ve heard you might be able to upgrade to the ad-free version later.)
+The bundle comes with a basic subscription to Hulu, so expect some ads.
+You also have the option to upgrade to the no-ad version for $19.99 a month.
 But if you’re a sports fan, this bundle will probably make up for it with all the sportsball.
 And we mean all of it.

 ESPN+ comes with MLB, MLS, and NHL games, golf, tennis, boxing, ESPN films, and college sports.
 (Go Utes!)
 If you’re all about international sports, tune in for rugby and cricket.
 Oh, and SportsCenter.
 Who could forget about that?

-Quite a lot, actually.
-Disney+ is the streaming platform for all things Pixar, Marvel, Star Wars, and National Geographic.
+You'll get quite a lot with Disney+ as it is the streaming platform for all things Pixar, Marvel, Star Wars, and National Geographic.
 And Disney too, of course.

-That means you’ll just need to log into one place to get your Finding Nemo fix, rewatch Captain Marvel and more titles from the Marvel series, explore even more of a galaxy far, far away with Star Wars: The Clone Wars, and save them all with Rocky Mountain Animal Rescue.
+That means you’ll just need to log into one place to stream Finding Nemo, rewatch Captain Marvel and more titles from the Marvel series, explore even more of a galaxy far, far away with Star Wars: The Clone Wars, and save them all with Rocky Mountain Animal Rescue.

 How does all this content compare to what you’ll find on other streaming services?
 Well, the biggest advantage is that you know what you’re getting.
 Most of us are probably tuning in to Disney+ to relive all that childhood nostalgia.
 And Disney+ definitely delivers on that.

-But if you’re looking for more original content, you might want to check out Amazon Prime Video or Netflix.
-Currently, Disney+ offers a few original series like The Mandalorian, but we’re hoping it continues to dream up new fantastic points of view in the future.
+But if you’re looking for lots of Original content, you might want to check out Netflix or Hulu.
+Disney+ offers a few Original series you can't miss, like The Mandalorian, and it continues to dream up new fantastic points of view.

-Here’s a glimpse of what we know is available to stream on Disney+ right now.1 Or you can dive into the full list of all 600+ titles.
+Here’s a glimpse of what is available to stream on Disney+ right now.
+Or you can dive into the our grand list of 600+ titles.
 And remember, there’s always more to come.

 Disney and Pixar titles